 Breast Cancer Awareness Month

-Breast Cancer Awareness Fundraiser – Celebrate Breast Cancer Awareness Month (October) with your residents by having them make breast cancer awareness bracelets using pink ribbon beads and jewelry cording.
+Breast Cancer Awareness Fundraiser – Celebrate Breast Cancer Awareness Month (October) with your residents by having them make breast cancer awareness bracelets using beads and jewelry cording.
 Sell the finished bracelets to raise money for a local breast cancer awareness charity.

 Bake Sale – Each week in October, host a bake sale by recruiting your facility’s Baking Club to make a variety of baked goods to sell to raise money during this Breast Cancer Awareness Month.

 Alfred Hitchcock Matinee – Check out an Alfred Hitchcock movie from your local library to host a suspenseful afternoon matinee in your Activity Room.
-Provide residents with Halloween bags filled with freshly popped popcorn for them to enjoy while watching the movie.
+Provide residents with Halloween bags filled with goodies like freshly popped popcorn for them to enjoy while watching the movie.

 Halloween Candy Taste Test – Invite residents to your annual Halloween candy taste test so that they can sample this year’s most popular candy.
 Be sure to provide sugar-free candy for your diabetic residents.